2026 Massachusetts Senate election

 The 2026 Massachusetts Senate election will be held on November 3, 2026, alongside the other 2026 United States elections.
+Primary elections will be held on September 1, 2026.
 Voters will elect members of the Massachusetts Senate in all 40 of the U.S. state of Massachusetts's legislative districts to serve a two-year term.
+The election will coincide with United States national elections and Massachusetts state elections, including U.S. Senate, U.S. House, Governor, and Massachusetts House.